 For my couch blankets, I made them in a 1 ½ yard (1.35m) size which is perfect for covering my lap while I watch some great television shows in the evenings.

-Always double check that the store person has cut the edges square and neatly.
+Always double-check that the store person has cut the edges square and neatly.
 You'd be surprised how many times I've come home to discover my fabric is cut really crooked!
 The easiest way to cut the fabric is to lay it out on your floor and smooth it out.
-If you have floorboards it is easy to line up with a the lines on them to get everything straight and squared up.
+If you have floorboards or tiles it is easy to line up with the lines on them to get everything straight and squared up.

 Grab a small plate or bowl from the kitchen and use the edge as a curve template.
 Once you have done the first corner, fold the blanket so you can get the other corners exactly the same.

 The best thing about fleece is that the edges do not fray so you can leave them raw if you don't want to sew.
 Alternatively, here are several ways to finish the edges.